pbs-assess/gfplot/CONTRIBUTING.md

 devtool::document()
 ```

-To rebuild the documentation files.
+to rebuild the documentation files.

 To also update the [online version of the documentation](https://pbs-assess.github.io/gfplot/index.html), run